-UK Biodiversity Indicators 2019.
-Indicator C9a – Animal genetic resources 2019
+UK Biodiversity Indicators 2021.
+Indicator C9a – Animal genetic resources (effective population size of Native Breeds at Risk) 2021

 This indicator shows the change in the average effective population sizes for breeds of goats, pigs, horses, sheep and cattle classified by the UK Farm Animal Genetic Resources Committee as Native Breeds at Risk (NBAR).